jrlarsen/GetProgramming/README.md

 # Adventures In Code
-A JavaScript adventure game to help teach programming concepts.
+Creating a JavaScript adventure game to help teach programming concepts.

 The focus will be on understanding and practising each concept rather than covering every feature of JavaScript.